The weekly battle for Netflix’s highly contested top spot is on, and viewers have got some great shows and films to choose from once again.

 Key Takeaways:

-- Markets are pricing in a massive week for movies, with traders favoring at least 35 million views for the top film.
+- Markets had priced in a modest week for show volumes, until the new favorite was released.
+Now, traders are favoring at least 18 million views for the top series, with some expecting over 21 million views.

 Whether you’re tracking viewership figures or the ranking of a specific breakout hit, prediction markets offer a glimpse into the popularity of the titles of the moment, well before the official Netflix Top 10 report even hits the press.